Alliant Energy Corp (LNT)

 ---|---|---|---|---|---|

-Alliant Energy Corp.'s liquidity ratios have shown some fluctuations over the past five years.
-The current ratio, which measures the company's ability to cover its short-term obligations with its current assets, has decreased from 0.43 in 2019 to 0.55 in 2023.
-This indicates a slight improvement in the company's short-term liquidity position over the past year.
+Alliant Energy Corp's liquidity ratios show a declining trend over the years.
+The current ratio, which measures the company's ability to meet short-term obligations with its current assets, decreased from 0.68 in 2020 to 0.44 in 2024.
+This indicates a potential strain on the company's liquidity position.

 Additional liquidity measure